A View from the Terrace: History

 The third run of the show launched in October 2020, navigating a UK-wide lockdown to produce 20 episodes of fan-focussed studio and short feature content.
 The fourth in began October 2021; it included more guest panellists than previous seasons, including podcast regular Graeme Thewliss and comedian Ray Bradshaw.

 Following Scotland Men's National Team qualification for the delayed Euro 2020 Championships in 2021, a 3-part spin off titled A View from the Euros was aired to accompany the tournament.
 Applying the show's trademark humour and style with a continental twist, it celebrated what it meant to be Scottish as the national side returned to major tournament football.
 During A View from the Euros, famous Scottish football songs were covered in different genres from countries partaking in the Euros competition.
 For example The Proclaimers' "I'm Gonna Be (500 Miles)" was played by a Spanish flamenco band.

 Throughout the program's run they have conducted interviews with some of the most well known faces in Scottish football like Kenny Miller, Rory Loy, David Martindale, Gemma Fay and Jack Ross and some that are less so such as Rose Reilly and Fiona McIntyre of the SFA.

 After the end of Series 4, it was announced that A View From The Terrace would be performing a live end-of-season review show at St. Luke's in Glasgow.
 The show saw many of the regular features (See Ya Later, Debater and Future Headlines featured) as well as a special edition of the Club Shop where audience members had the chance to win a Peterhead branded bottle of hand sanitiser, a diamanté Raith Rovers shirt claimed by Shaughan, and a Buckie Thistle torch keyring to name but a few of the fantastic prizes on offer.
 The show saw all the regular contributors to the show bar Bradshaw and Hamilton, as well as two special guests in the form of Marvin Bartley and Dylan Easton.

-A sixth series was announced on the show's Twitter account, starting on February 3, 2023.
+The show's sixth series started on 29 September 2023.
+The show's 100th episode was broadcast on 24 November 2023, with the previous episode having been recorded in front of a live audience in Greenock and the following one in Edinburgh.
+The show returned for its eighth series on 3 October 2025.

-Regular Features
+Regular features

 Throughout the run of programme there have been many sections that have appeared throughout every series and often several episodes in the same series.
 These include: